Sue Ferguson

 The fungal spores can attack either the toenail and/or the nail bed.
 The damaged nail might have white and/or yellow spots, might be yellow or brown in colour and be weak and crumble easily.
 The nail may be thickened which can be painful.
 The nail often looks very unattractive and unhealthy.

 At first the toenail is normally not painful.
-However in time the nail thickens and then walking might become uncomfortable because the thick nail can press against the top of the shoe.
+However in time if the nail thickens and then walking might become uncomfortable because the thick nail can press against the top of the shoe.

 Several nails might be affected or just one nail.